Home » Workshop » Schedules » Finding Rational Curves through Prescribed Points

 October 10, 2007 (04:30 PM PDT - 05:30 PM PDT)

-Brendan Hassett (Rice University)
+Brendan Hassett (Brown University)

 It is a postulate of Euclidean geometry that through any two points in the plane there passes a unique line.
 A theorem of high-school geometry asserts the existence of a circle through any three non-collinear points.
 Lines and circles are instances of rational curves, and one central problem of modern algebraic geometry is to understand the rational curves passing through a given configuration of points in a surface (or higher-dimensional space).
 We review recent results and open problems that will be addressed at the MSRI program in Spring 2009.